Alyssasorensen/datasci_5_statistics/README.md

 This analysis will help determine if there is a statistically significant difference in the average total deaths between the two age groups.

+Since the p-value is less than the alpha amount, we reject the null hypothesis, so there is a significant difference in total deaths between the two age groups.

 ## **ANOVA:**

 ## **Regression Analysis:**